echo2echo/Perl-Search-Replace/README.md

      $ ./search_replace.pl

 Also, here is a perl one liner with basically the same functionality as search_replace.pl.
 It works in current directory and all sub directories.
-The command below repl aces text on all h tml files (*.html)
+The command below repl aces text on all html files (*.html)
 Be careful out there!

       $ perl -p -i -e 's/mispeled/misspelled/g' `find ./ -name "*.html"`